nkdAgility/azure-devops-migration-tools/docs/usage/usage.md

  - [Using the Command Line tool](command-line.md)
  - [Using the NuGet Library package](nuget-library.md)

-The recomendation would be to start with the [command line tool](command-line.md) and only use the API if absolutly nessesery.
+The recommendation would be to start with the [command line tool](command-line.md) and only use the API if absolutely necessary.